Animal-aDNA-Research-Community/AaRC.github.io/steering_committee.md

 **Treasurer team**

 The treasurer team is responsible for managing the funds, for the communication related to funds and responsible for allocating funding to initiatives by serving as a line of communication between the organising committees and the Steering Committee.
-The treasurer team is also responsible to collect funds as well as finding grant opportunities to continue to fund SPAAM initiatives.
+The treasurer team is also responsible to collect funds as well as finding grant opportunities to continue to fund AaRC initiatives.

 **Social media team**